 "I won't let you do that," Kim proclaimed.

 "You couldn't stop me if I did.
 I wouldn't have to stop at Shego either.
 Your family is all still quite human.
-What horrors I could visit to them before tasting each and everyone of them."
+What horrors I could visit to them before tasting each and everyone of them until there was nothing left but a dried out husk."
 A lively pink tongue slowly licked crimson lips.

 "Heartless, soulless bitch!"
 Kim roared, control fleeing from her like the birds flying out of the trees in the park thanks to her high volume.
 The winged-creatures startled a few humans, but the vampires did not break their gaze with each other.